 The rules of the GTA leasing market have changed.
 Here is what business owners and executives need to understand in 2026:

-- Start your search 9–12 months earlier than you think.
-In a compressed market, the best spaces — especially Class A and transit-connected — are leased months before the previous tenant vacates.
+- Start your search far earlier than you think.
+In a compressed market, the best spaces — especially premium and transit-connected — are leased months before the previous tenant even vacates.

 - Landlords are negotiating less.
-Free rent periods and TIA allowances are still available — but only on properties in higher-vacancy submarkets.
-In-demand buildings are no longer offering the inducements they were in 2023–2024.
+Free rent periods and tenant improvement allowances are still available — but only in higher-vacancy submarkets.
+In-demand buildings are no longer offering the generous inducements they were just a year or two ago.

 - Off-market access is now critical.
-A significant portion of the best GTA office space is never publicly listed.
+A significant portion of the best GTA office space never reaches a public listing.
 It moves through broker networks before it ever appears on MLS, LoopNet, or CoStar.

 The ‘Cascade Effect’ — What Happens When Trophy Space Runs Out